About the MS in Bioimaging

 - Cardiac MR and MR angiography provides a powerful tool for the study of heart function in health and disease

 Thus, the demand for individuals skilled in the background, mechanics, operation, and interpretation of imaging techniques in a research or medical setting is growing at accelerated rates.

 Two Degree Options

 Our Master of Science in Bioimaging program offers two 36 credit one-year degree options: our research path and our clinical path.
 Each path provides a broad background in basic and advanced sub-disciplines of imaging and anatomy, embodying the latest advances in imaging technologies, neurosciences, and robotics.
 The two one-year tracks differ in their goals for the preparation of individuals entering the field.

-- The Clinical Path provides students with the didactic education and ethics requirements necessary to sit for the ARRT advanced certification exam.
-This certification allows an individual to enter the bioimaging field as a Registered Technologist.
+- The Clinical Path provides students with the didactic education and ethics requirements necessary to sit for the ARRT advanced certification exam in MRI.
+This certification allows an individual to enter the bioimaging field as a Registered MRI Technologist.

 - The Research Path provides students with a research-based focus, culminating in a thesis project that preparing the individual for entry into the broader fields of academia, industry, image analysis, pre-clinical imaging, and beyond.